TokTok/spec/spec.md

-A new DHT node is initialised with a DHT State with a fresh random key pair, an empty close list, and a search list containing 2 empty search entries searching for randomly generated public keys.
+A new DHT node is initialised with a DHT State with a fresh random key pair, an empty close list, and a search list containing 2 empty search entries searching for the public keys of fresh random key pairs.

 ### Periodic sending of Nodes Requests